By Jason Alderman

 It sparks a conversation about transition, which may include buying fewer new things, selling, gifting or donating possessions that are no longer needed and relocating to smaller quarters to create a more comfortable and affordable retirement.

 If you’ve diligently saved and planned for retirement, most experts say you should do this “final approach” three to five years before your planned retirement date.
 If your retirement finances aren’t as stable, it’s smarter to start the transition as early as possible while time is on your side.
+Consult with wealth management jacksonville fl or similar firms in your area to discuss the best financial plan for you.
 The Demand Institute, a nonprofit think tank founded by business research giants Nielsen and The Conference Board, reported last October (http://www.demandinstitute.org) that if the 2008 crash and its effect on employment, investments and housing prices had not happened, the typical Boomer household would have a net worth roughly 2.5 times what it is today.

 This all the more reason for many Americans to review and possibly “reset” their retirement clocks.
 Here are some suggestions to help you figure out where you are on the pre-retirement spectrum and some changes you might consider: